Jurassic World Rebirth (soundtrack)

-Jurassic World Rebirth (Original Motion Picture Soundtrack) is the soundtrack album to the 2025 film Jurassic World Rebirth, the standalone sequel to Jurassic World Dominion (2022), the fourth Jurassic World film and the seventh installment overall in the Jurassic Park franchise.
-The film is directed by Gareth Edwards and stars Scarlett Johansson, Mahershala Ali, Jonathan Bailey, Rupert Friend, Manuel Garcia-Rulfo, and Ed Skrein.
+Jurassic World Rebirth (Original Motion Picture Soundtrack) is the soundtrack album to the 2025 film Jurassic World Rebirth, the fourth Jurassic World film and the seventh installment overall in the Jurassic Park franchise.
 The score was composed, co-orchestrated, and conducted by Alexandre Desplat and recorded at Abbey Road Studios in London.
 The score was released through Back Lot Music on July 2, 2025, the same day as the film, with the first of the tracks, "Boat Chase" preceded as the lead single from the album on June 26.

 Background

 In April 2025, Alexandre Desplat was confirmed as the composer for Jurassic World Rebirth, reuniting with Edwards after Godzilla (2014).
 Desplat replaces previous Jurassic World composer Michael Giacchino in a contrasting parallel to Rogue One (2016), another film directed by Edwards, in which Giacchino replaced Desplat as composer due to reshoots which left the latter unavailable.

 "At first, you're excited, then panic comes along because you realize that you're taking over from a fabulous composer who invented so many great things that the whole planet knows.
 You try to find your way through that [...]
 You try to make it your own, and at the same time, pay homage to Williams' music, and try to find your own way through that by inventing new themes and ideas, but staying in the same artistic zone as the scores of the franchise."